-HomeStart's lending is financed by its capital base and borrowings from SAFA.
+HomeStart's lending is financed by its capital base and borrowings from the South Australian Government Financing Authority (SAFA).
 A global approach to treasury risk management continues to be applied, whereby risks are amalgamated from all activities and managed on a consolidated basis, taking advantage of offsetting risks.

-ALCO reviews HomeStart's Treasury policies and compliance with them.
+HomeStart's Asset and Liability Committee reviews HomeStart's Treasury policies and compliance with them.